2014 to date

 In addition to his work in the government, he has previously served as Executive Director of the Centre for Governance and Development (CGD) and Deputy Director of the Public Law Institute (PLI).
 He has also served in various positions in civil society organizations, as chairman of the National Council of NGOs (NGO Council) and the chairman of the Board of Kituo Cha Sheria.
 Mr. Kibara has written and authored official reports on constitutional development, constitutional reform, justice sector reform, and electoral management.

-Dr. Gachuki is an advocate of the High Court of Kenya and a senior lecturer in Law at the University of Nairobi.
+Dr. Gachuki was an advocate of the High Court of Kenya and a senior lecturer in Law at the University of Nairobi.
 He attained his LL.B from the University of Dar es Salaam, Tanzania and his LL.M from Queens University, Ontario, Canada in 1976 and 1977 respectively.
-He holds a Ph.D (International Business and Investment Law) from University of Warwick, Coventry, England (1982).
+He held a Ph.D (International Business and Investment Law) from University of Warwick, Coventry, England (1982).

-Dr. Gachuki has published severally and is a respected commercial law researcher and teacher.
+Dr. Gachuki has published severally and was a respected commercial law researcher and teacher.
 He has previously served as Kituo’s BoD chair and is an active volunteer advocate at Kituo since 1980.
+Dr. Gachukia passed away on 18th September, 2018.